 Mission

-Its mission is to provide NATO maritime forces with the opportunity to undergo comprehensive calibration of sensor, weapon, combat, communication and navigation systems to clearly defined accuracy and performance standards, in order to support:
+In keeping with NATO doctrine, which recognises that interoperability is key to the effectiveness and success of maritime operations, the Project's mission is to maximise the lethality, operational readiness and interoperability of NATO maritime forces through comprehensive calibration of sensor, weapon, combat, communication, and navigation systems to clearly defined accuracy and performance standards.
+In order to support:

 • Verification and restoration of optimal Operational Capability (OC) and interoperability.